terryzhao127/tensorflow-windows-build-script/README.md

 ## TODO

+- [ ] Pay continuous attention to [new building API on Windows](https://github.com/tensorflow/tensorflow/issues/24885).
 - [ ] Add support for other versions of Tensorflow.
 - [ ] Write a wiki about details of patches.
 - [ ] Read parameters from a JSON file for Bazel configure process.